MaybeThisIsRu/mattermost-monokai-dark-theme/README.md

 Reading on GitHub?
 See [my Gitea](https://git.rusingh.com/hirusi/mattermost-monokai-dark-theme) for source.
 I push to GitHub manually now and then, but sometimes I forget, and that's OK.

+Reading on Gitea, want to contribute but too overwhelmed?
+Here's [the GitHub](https://github.com/hirusi/mattermost-monokai-dark-theme).

 ## Motivation

 I was bored of the default dark themes.